rhaversen/SeedGPT/README.md

 ## Self-Awareness

 The agent reads its own source code every cycle.
-Its system prompts live in `llm.ts` — the text shaping its thoughts is code it can rewrite.
+Its system prompts live in `prompts.ts` — the text shaping its thoughts is code it can rewrite.
 If it notices its reasoning leads to poor decisions, it can change the prompts.
 If its planning is too ambitious, it can adjust its own constraints.
 The agent can improve not just what it does, but how it thinks.

 ## Architecture